NithinAravapalli/NithinResume/README.md

 # NithinResume
 ARAVAPALLI NITHIN Resume
 NOT YET DONE
-Resume wil be uploaded soon
+Resume site will be uploaded soon